 Talents in PunBall

 Talents are an upgrade system for your character in PunBall.
-They can be found in one of the tabs of the main navigation menu denoted by a card with a star on it.
+They can be found in one of the main navigation menu tabs, denoted by a card with a star on it.

-Unlike equipment, talents are permanent stat and perk improvements to your character that do not requirement equipping.
+Unlike equipment, talents are permanent stat and perk improvements to your character that do not require equipping.
 There are two linear branches of the talent system.
 The left branch is simple stat improvements like 100 more health or 30 more attack.
 The right branch, referred to as advanced talents, is more significant and has unique perks.
 It often has a percentage boost instead of a number.
-Some left branch examples are:
+Some left-branch examples are: